wpdas/near-social-bridge/ideas/useLazyBOS/README.md

 ## Using VM

-This is the only way found out till now.You can find the files on this directory.
+This is the only way found out till now.
+You can find the files on this directory.

 You may need to install the needed dependencies required by the `useLazyBOS.tsx`, `vm/vm.js` and `vm/utils.js` files.